 Thanks to you, oneRoof Youth Services operates a youth specific (ages 16-25) shelter with 17 co-ed shelter beds, providing for the safety, security, and well-being of the most vulnerable population.
 Not only do they provide beds, but also live skills development, basic necessities, intensive care management, crisis management, family mediation, support, advocacy, and goal setting.

 With your help, the YW Emergency Shelter will continue to operate their 66-bed shelter for homeless women and families.
-They provide basic necessities, crisis support, and housing help to approximately 350 adults and 150 children and youth each year.
+They provide basic necessities, advocacy, information, referrals, and much more to longer-term community supports and services to approximately 400 women and 200 children every year.

 Cambridge Shelter Corporation, The Bridges, provides emergency shelter, supportive housing and other programs and services to individuals experiencing homelessness in Waterloo Region.
 Working cooperatively with other regional shelters and community agencies, we strive to ensure that everyone has safe, affordable, accessible housing.